 With this product, it’s best for you to start slowly and build up to the strongest strength just to be on the safe side.

 Tips to Deal with Retin-A Side Effects

-You can manage most Retin-A side effects with over-the-counter medications such as anti-itch medication and hypoallergenic products if your skin should get irritated.
+You can manage most Retin-A side effects with over-the-counter medications such as anti-itch medications and hypoallergenic products if your skin gets irritated.

 If your side effects are minor but you are still uncomfortable after using Retin-A, it’s time to talk to your doctor.
 Only your doctor will be able to determine what to do next.

 Q: Does Retin-A Make Under Eye Wrinkles Worse?

 A: Some people claim that using Retin-A will thin out the skin underneath their eyes, thus causing more wrinkles, but this is not necessarily the case.
 In fact, Retin-A can actually thicken the skin under your eyes, which lessens the possibility of wrinkles and puffiness.

 Q: How Can I Thicken the Skin Under My Eyes?